hetvi-1905/FinGenius19/README.md

 ## **📌 Overview**
 Welcome to **FinGenius**, an advanced AI-powered financial analysis and prediction platform designed to provide insights into stock markets, document-based financial intelligence, and AI-driven chatbot assistance.
 This interactive platform comprises **five distinct modules**, each catering to a unique aspect of financial analytics and forecasting.

-Technologies used:
+## 💻Technologies used:
-Time Series Forecasting
+- Time Series Forecasting
-NLP
+- NLP
-LangChain
+- LangChain
-Gen AI
+- Gen AI
-Large Language Models
+- Large Language Models
 ---
 ## **🛠 Project Structure**